Shathin/cs732-data-visualization/assignment-1/README.md

 To modify the color for a field or other properties of a field go to the `scalarFields.py` file and modify the appropriate dictionary.

+Similar is the execution of the `vectorVisualizaion.py`
 ---

 ## Visualizations

-Check the **outputs** directory for the generated visualizations.
+Check the [**outputs**](./outputs) directory for the generated visualizations.

-Check the **Report.pdf** for the techincal report of this assignment.
+Check the [**Report.pdf**](./Report.pdf) for the techincal report of this assignment.
 You can also read it on [Notion](https://shathin.notion.site/Assignment-1-IEEE-Visualization-2008-Design-Contest-3182fa8dc0f049c3abfbc28aa1336eb2).